rajeshm7910/proxy-oprimization/README.md

 - `Unsupported variant`: Verify the variant is supported for the specified rule
 - `Could not parse XML file`: The proxy bundle may be corrupted or in an unexpected format

-## Contributing

-To add new rules or modify existing functionality:

-1. Update the `AVAILABLE_RULES` dictionary in `review.py`
-2. Implement the rule logic in a new function
-3. Add the rule execution to the main processing loop
-4. Update this README with the new rule documentation

 ## License